How To Groom an Old Cat With Matted Cat Hair

 If you have also noticed your cat isn’t grooming themselves as much as they used to, or their coat appearing dull and scruffy, it could be due to one or more specific age-related matters.

-Most cats will continue to groom themselves, or autogroom, throughout their lifetime.
-Some of them are more enthusiastic about it than others, but the vast majority of cats take a significant interest in their personal hygiene.
-When a cat no longer shows an interest in grooming, it’s important to look for the underlying causes, as an old cat with matted fur may be indicative of an underlying health issue.
+Most cats will continue to groom themselves, or self-groom, throughout their lifetime.
+Some are more enthusiastic about it than others, but most cats take a significant interest in their personal hygiene.
+When a cat no longer shows an interest in grooming, it’s important to look for the underlying causes, as an old cat with matted fur may have an underlying health issue.

 Dental Issues